IT code of practice regulations

 3. Authority

-These regulations are issued under the authority of the Director of IT Services, who acts on behalf of the University Executive Board IT sub-group.
-The Director is also responsible for interpreting and enforcing the regulations, and they may delegate this authority to other people.
+These regulations are issued under the authority of the Director of IT Services acting on behalf of the University Executive Board IT sub-group who is also responsible for their interpretation and enforcement, and who may also delegate such authority to other people.

-You must not use the IT facilities without the permission of the Director of IT Services or the person or body the facilities belong to.
+You must not use the IT facilities without the permission of the Director of IT Services or the person or body to whom the facilities belong.

 You must comply with any reasonable written or verbal instructions issued by people with delegated authority in support of these regulations.
-If you feel that any instructions are unreasonable or aren't in support of these regulations, you may appeal to the Director of IT Services or the head of the department that the facilities belong to.
+If you feel that any such instructions are unreasonable or are not in support of these regulations, you may appeal to the Director of IT Services or the Head of Department to whom the facilities belong.

 4. Intended use

-We provide the IT facilities for uses that support the aims of the University.
-For example, they may be used to support a course of study, for research or in connection with your employment by the University.
+University IT facilities and accounts are provided for use in furtherance of the mission of the University of Sheffield, for example, to support a course of study, research or in connection with your employment by the University.

-If you wish to use these IT facilities for non-University commercial purposes or personal gain, you need explicit approval from the Director of IT Services.
+Use of these IT facilities for non-University commercial purposes requires the approval of the Director of IT Services.

 5. Identity

-You must take all reasonable precautions to safeguard any IT credentials issued to you, such as
+You must take all reasonable precautions to safeguard any IT credentials (for example a username and password, email address, smartcard, or other identity hardware) issued to you.

 You must not